ServiceStack/ServiceStackVS/README.md

 - ServiceStack ASP.NET MVC4 & MVC5
 - ServiceStack ASP.NET with AngularJS
 - ServiceStack ASP.NET with Bootstrap
-- ServiceStack ASp.NET with Razor
+- ServiceStack ASP.NET with Razor
 - ServiceStack Self Host Empty
 - ServiceStack Self Host with Razor
+- ServiceStack Windows Service

 These project templates are structured to encourage patterns to help kickstart your new ServiceStack application.